Your hiring process is a reflection of your company. Even candidates you don’t hire should walk away with a positive impression.Documentation Index

 Communicating After the Interview

-- Set a timeline and stick to it.
+What happens after the interview matters as much as the interview itself.- Set a timeline and stick to it.
 If you say “we’ll get back to you within a week,” do it.

 - Don’t ghost candidates.
 Even a brief rejection email is better than silence.
 Candidates who are ghosted are the ones who leave negative reviews.